hector-light-blazor/Sebastian-boy/README.md

 # sebastian-boy2022

-This is a small project of recreating the game I developed during my undergraduate years.
-My final exam for Java was to built a game.
-I decided to recreate this game using web technologies and using Vue JS Framework with state management Pinia.
+This is a tiny project to recreate a game I created during my college studies.
+My final Java test required me to create a game.
+I chose to rebuild this game utilizing web technologies and the Vue JS Framework with Pinia state management.

 ## Game Preview